virtual-labs/app-exp-create-web/docs/user-doc.md

 ### Modifying an Experiment

-1. On the Virtual Labs CMS landing page, click on the "Modify" tab in the navigation bar.
+1. On the Virtual Labs Content Development Platform landing page, click on the "Modify" tab in the navigation bar.
 2. In the form, enter the organisation name and the experiment repository name.
 3. Click the "Modify" button.
 4. Authenticate yourself using your GitHub account credentials.
 5. After authentication, you will be redirected to content management page.

-## Using the Virtual Labs CMS
+## Using the Virtual Labs Content Development Platform

-This section describes the key features and functionalities of the Virtual Labs CMS.
+This section describes the key features and functionalities of the Virtual Labs Content Development Platform.
 For additional guidance, click on the "i" icon located in the bottom right corner of the page to access the help document.

 ### Modifying Experiment Components

-The Virtual Labs CMS provides two editors to create experiment components: Markdown editor and rich text editor.
+The Virtual Labs Content Development Platform provides two editors to create experiment components: Markdown editor and rich text editor.
 Follow these steps to create experiment components:

 1. Navigate to the specific component you want to edit, such as Aim, Theory, etc.
 2. Choose the Markdown editor or the rich text editor to write and structure the content.